 Rollover

-- A “grace period” of 2 ½ months could be offered to allow a bit more time to use the previous year’s balance
+- A “grace period” of 2 ½ months allows you more time to use the previous year’s balance.

 Funds transfer